scandum/crumsort/README.md

 Partitioning
 ------------
 Partitioning is performed in a top-down manner similar to quicksort.
-Fluxsort obtains the pseudomedian of 9 for partitions smaller than 2048 elements, and the pseudomedian of 25 otherwise.
+Crumsort obtains the pseudomedian of 9 for partitions smaller than 2048 elements, and the pseudomedian of 25 otherwise.
 The median element obtained will be referred to as the pivot.
 Partitions that grow smaller than 24 elements are sorted with quadsort.

 Fulcrum Partition
 -----------------